 Quota Zones: Seasons on dark geese must end upon attainment of individual quotas of dusky Canada geese allotted to the designated areas of Oregon and Washington.
-The September Canada goose season, the regular goose season, any special late dark goose season, and any extended falconry season, combined, must not exceed 107 days and the established quota of dusky Canada geese must not be exceeded.
-Hunting of dark geese in those designated areas shall only be by hunters possessing a State-issued permit authorizing them to do so.
+The September Canada goose season, the regular goose season, any special late dark goose season, and any extended falconry season, combined, must not exceed 107 days, and the established quota of dusky Canada geese must not be exceeded.
+Hunting of dark geese in those designated areas will only be by hunters possessing a State-issued permit authorizing them to do so.
 In a Serviceapproved investigation, the State must obtain quantitative information on hunter compliance of those regulations aimed at reducing the take of dusky Canada geese and eliminating the take of Aleutian Canada geese.
-In the designated areas of the Washington Quota Zone, a special late dark goose season may be held between January 22 and March 10.
+If the monitoring program cannot be conducted, for any reason, the season must immediately close.
+In the designated areas of the Washington Quota Zone, a special late dark goose season may be held between the Saturday following the close of the general goose season and March 10.
 The daily bag limit may not include Aleutian Canada geese.
+In the Special Canada Goose Management Area of Oregon, the framework closing date is extended to the Sunday closest to March 1 (March 4).
 In the Special Canada Goose Management Area of Oregon, the framework closing date is extended to the Sunday closest to March 1 (Feb.
 28).
-In the Special Canada Goose Management Area of Oregon, the framework closing date is extended to the Sunday closest to March 1 (Feb.
-28).
 Regular dark goose seasons may be split into 3 segments within the Oregon and Washington quota zones.
 The 3-way split seasons are considered experimental for the next 3 years.
-An evaluation of the 3-way split seasons is required and must be submitted by July, 2002.
+An evaluation of the 3-way split seasons is required and must be submitted by July 2002.